 Fifty pence.
 Half of £1.
 That was the cheapest air miles flight I saw during my research, and had I wanted to return to Madrid mid-week, it would have been the best deal on offer (50p was the cost of the taxes).

 In addition to the airline you have signed up to, check if you can use partner airlines.
 BA is notorious for its high taxes making any other airline an almost naturally cheaper deal.
-And the 50p flight I saw, with Iberia – a partner airline for BA and Avios – is a great example of how fishing around can help you get cheap flights with air miles.
+And the 50p flight I saw, with Iberia – a partner airline for BA and Avios – is a great example of how fishing around can help you get good deals.

 The biggest downside I found was that the search functionality on other airlines’ websites wasn’t as high-tech as I would like.
 Therefore, you may have to make a bit more of an effort (e.g. make a few phone calls) to understand what flights and deals are available.